Understanding the Responsibility Assignment Matrix (RACI Matrix)

 - Does every task have an appropriate number of consulted and informed?

 - Does every role have a responsible and accountable person?

 - In the case of complex tasks can smooth decision making be done by one accountable person or should there be more than one to ease decision making?

-Once you answer this questions positively you can begin working with your matrix.
+Once you answer these questions positively you can begin working with your matrix.
 That, however, doesn’t mean that the matrix should remain the same to the conclusion of the project.
 You have to constantly re-evaluate it and make changes when the need arises due to work changes over time.

 Variations of RACI Matrix